jdgramajo/beurzen-frontend/README.md

 </section>

 <section id="advancedUsersSection">
-<h2>Advanced users Users</h2>
+<h2>Advanced Users</h2>

 <div>
-In addition to the normal users' permissions, will have access to:
+In addition to the basic users' permissions, will have access to:
 <ul>
 <li>Fund size and participation pie chart.</li>
 </ul>